My shopping cart

 Some users like filter bags because they are cheap.
 If calculated by surface area, nothing is cheaper than a filter press.
 A 5” diameter bag filter that is 18” long has a surface area of about 2.0 square feet.
 The 630mm filter trolley we sell has 3.3 square feet of filter area.
 A #4 bag filter has a surface area of 1.6 square feet.
 At $2.00 a sheet versus about $8.00 for a bag, a bag will cost about 8 times as much as a sheet yet filter roughly the same solids less efficiently.

 Pressure buildup is a huge drawback to these filters.
 You must maintain a constant and smooth flow for these to work well.
 If you are not careful and monitor your pressure, your filter bag will burst and contaminate your filtrate.
 This seems to happen way too often and is easily preventable.
+Typically these filters must be replaced at a differential pressure of just 10 PSI to avoid rupture.

 Once the bag is full, pressure will build up and you will know it is time to clean the bags.
 Removal of the bags is simple, and thankfully the bags are disposable.
 Cleaning the bags themselves to reuse is messy and labor intensive yet less so than a trolley.